FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 If you notice any issues, bugs, or typos in the Modern Guide to OAuth, please submit a Github issue or pull request on [this repository](https://github.com/FusionAuth/fusionauth-site).

 Thanks for reading and happy coding!

-check the casing of each grant name
-Authorization Code
-Implicit
-Client Credentials

-check casing of the headers.

-consolidate await/async/callback styles

-* Build TOC and rework sections maybe
-* Clean up introspect code and discussion
-* Test code
-* Make diagrams
-* Make images

-should client call the refresh token endpoint, not the api? probably